 Most of us have heard a few horror stories about unsuspecting buyers who thought they got an excellent deal, only to discover the car they just paid good money for is actually worth less than the key holder.
 Sadly, dodgy car deals are still a frequent occurrence, especially for those who are looking to save a bit of money and opt for a used vehicle.

-So how do you know whether you can trust a car dealership or not?
 The first and most crucial rule to try and follow is to always buy from a reputable dealer.
 These are usually the dealerships directly associated with the vehicle brand you’re looking at buying or have an accreditation from the OEM.
 Most manufacturer dealerships have a used car section, and this is always the safest route to go.

 Before you go near any dealership, do a quick Google search.
 Do a specific search for complaints about this dealership on websites such as Hellopeter.com.
 I like to use Google reviews and Facebook reviews to check the reputation of companies before I visit them.
 Also, make sure you pay attention to what matters – many complaint websites will (obviously) be full of complaints.
 Don’t be put off if you see a string of complaints about the dealership in question, rather look to see if the complaints have been handled or not.
 Many websites will give an indication of how many complaints were resolved.
 A dealership with a good response rate is usually considered to be reputable as they engage with their customers to resolve any issues rather than just trying to sweep it under the rug.
 So pay attention to the dealership’s response to complaints, not the number of complaints as a whole.